torvalds/linux/Documentation/networking/eql.rst

   The good news is that one gets nearly the full advantage of the second, third, and fourth line's bandwidth.
 (The bad news is that the connection establishment seemed fragile for the higher speeds.
-Once established, the connection seemed robust enough.)
+Once established, the connection seemed robust eanalugh.)

   ======  ========	===  ========   ======= ======= ===
   #lines  speed		mtu  seconds	theory  actual  %of